-Area Malfunction Potential Exceedance Preventative Measures Reactive Response 27 QUENCH VENTURI SYSTEM (SC-11) Low Quench/Venturi pressure differential because of failure of DP instrumentation.
-Particulate, dioxins, metals, chlorides.
-(1) Interlocks are set to stop spent activated carbon feed upon reaching permitted parameter limit.
+[ Area Malfunction Potential Exceedance Preventative Measures Reactive Response 27 QUENCH VENTURI SYSTEM (SC-11) Low Quench/Venturi pressure differential because of failure of DP instrumentation.
+Particulate, dioxins, metals, chlorides. limit.
 (2) The instruments are on a calibration and inspection schedule.
 (3) Inspections by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-28 dampers hung up Particulate, dioxins, metals, chlorides. operators. carbon feed will be manually stopped by the operator after malfunction is identified.
+28 dampers hung up chlorides.
+Maintenance Program.
+(3) Inspections by operators. carbon feed will be manually stopped by the operator after malfunction is identified.
 29 Particulate, dioxins, metals, chlorides.
 Monitor water seal at least twice per day to determine the level.
-Low level may be caused by lack of water flow or a restriction in the offgas system.
+Low level may be caused by lack of water flow or a restriction in the off-gas system.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 30 Pump failure causes low total water flow to Quench/Venturi (temperature out of Q/V does not exceed high-high setting for TSHH-557 and Afterburner burners stay on).
-Particulate, dioxins, metals, chlorides.
-(1) There are two sources of make-up water.
-The first is from the city water booster pumps (P 17A/B).
-The second is from the city water supply.
-(2) Interlocks are set to stop spent activated carbon feed and increase the city water flow upon reaching permitted parameter limit.
-(3) The instruments are on the routine inspection schedule.
-(4) If leakage in the waste lines after the flow meters are present, they will be detected during routine walkthroughs of the area.
-If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+Particulate, dioxins, metals, chlorides. . , If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 31 water flow to Quench/Venturi (temperature out of Q/V does exceed high-high setting for TSHH-557 and Afterburner burners shut off).
 DRE, particulate, dioxins, metals, chlorides, CO.
-(1) There are two sources of make-up water.
-The first is from the city water booster pumps (P 17A/B).
+17A/B).
 The second is from the city water supply.
 (2) Interlocks are set to stop spent activated carbon feed and increase the city water flow before reaching permitted parameter limit.
-(3) The instruments are on a calibration and inspection schedule (4) If leakage in the waste lines after the flow meters are present, they will be detected during routine walkthroughs of the area. carbon feed will be manually stopped by the operator after malfunction is identified.
+(3) The instruments are on a calibration and inspection schedule (4) If leakage in the waste lines after the flow meters are present, they will be detected during routine walkthroughs of the area.
+If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 32 TDS instrument failure causes low Quench/Venturi blowdown rate Interlocks are set to stop spent activated carbon feed upon reaching permitted parameter limit.
 The instruments are on Preventive Maintenance Program.
 Inspections by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 33 Flow control instrument failure causes low Quench/Venturi blowdown rate Particulate, dioxins, metals, chlorides.
-(1) Interlocks are set to stop spent activated carbon feed before reaching permitted parameter limit.
+Interlocks are set to stop spent activated carbon feed before reaching permitted parameter limit.
 (2) The instruments are on calibration and inspection checklist.
 (3) Inspections by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.